 The Lee Parish Council’s Role is to:

-- represent the interests and concerns of parishioners of The Lee to the District and County Councils and other bodies where relevant, particularly with regard to planning applications, roads and footpaths
+- represent the interests and concerns of parishioners of The Lee to the Buckinghamshire Unitary Council and other bodies where relevant, particularly with regard to planning applications, roads and footpaths

 - act as a focus for wider discussion of parish issues including the impact of HS2 and the development of superfast broadband